 Open the Parts Guide in a separate tab so that you can see which resistors go with which numbers for what follows.

 Solder resistors R2 - R17 and R20 - R23 onto the board.
 Note that R18 and R19 are omitted.
 You'll solder them to the lid later.
-Note also that R15 isn't labeled on the board.
+Note also that R15 may or may not be labeled on the board, depending on what production run you have.
 However, it's the only 100-ohm resistor.
 It's shown in Figure 5.

 Figure 6 shows all the resistors soldered to the board.
 R15 is also highlighted here.